This four-year programme includes fieldwork at our academics’ research site at the Tagliamento River in Italy

 - Flood Risk Management and Modelling

-Tariff/Grades requirement: 340 points from the best three A2 levels excluding General Studies.
-One science A2 level at grade B is required for MSci Environmental Science (F750).
+Typical grades/tariff required: 340 points from the best three A2 levels (excluding General Studies).
+One science A2 level at grade B is also required.

 Vocational and other qualifications:

 We accept a wide range of qualifications such as; Access and Foundation programmes, vocational awards, Irish Leaving Certificate, Scottish Highers and other Baccalaureates.

 Post-offer open days 2017